Links

 The first step should be focusing on day-to-day tasks.

-When these tips will make one’s life seem easier and less painful, the rest will simply just fall into place.
+When these tips make one’s life seem easier and less painful, the rest will simply fall into place.

 Your well-being when living with arthritis involves not only dealing with your physical capabilities but having a stable frame of mind as well.